How To Make Almond Milk at Home

 Soak the almonds overnight or up to 2 days.
 Place the almonds in a bowl and cover with about an inch of water.
 They will plump as they absorb water.
-Let stand, uncovered, overnight or up to 2 days.
+Let stand on the counter, covered with a cloth, overnight, or refrigerate for up to 2 days.
 The longer the almonds soak, the creamier the almond milk.

-Combine the almonds and water in a blender.
-Place the almonds in the blender and cover with 2 cups of water.
+Combine the almonds and water in a blender or food processor.
+Place the almonds in the blender or food processor fitted with the blade attachment and cover with 2 cups of water.

 Strain the almonds.
-Line the strainer with either the opened nut bag or cheese cloth, and place over a measuring cup.
+Line a fine-mesh strainer with either an opened nut milk bag or cheesecloth, and place over a measuring cup.
 Pour the almond mixture into the strainer.

 Press all the almond milk from the almond meal.
-Gather the nut bag or cheese cloth around the almond meal and twist close.
+Gather the nut bag or cheesecloth around the almond mixture and twist close.
 Squeeze and press with clean hands to extract as much almond milk as possible.
 You should get about 2 cups.
-(See Recipe Note for what to do with the leftover almond meal.)

 Sweeten to taste.
 Taste the almond milk, and if a sweeter drink is desired, add sweetener to taste.

-Using the Leftover Almond Meal: The leftover almond meal can be added to oatmeal, smoothies, and muffins as it is.
-You can also spread it out on a baking sheet and bake it in a low oven until completely dry (2-3 hours).
+Using the leftover almond meal: The leftover almond meal can be added to oatmeal, smoothies, and muffins as it is.
+You can also spread it out on a baking sheet and bake it in a low oven until completely dry (2 to 3 hours).
 Dry almond meal can be kept frozen for several months and used in baked goods.

 Storage: Store the almond milk in sealed containers in the fridge for up to 2 days.